Informfully/Datasets/README.md

   @inproceedings{heitz2023classification,
-    title={IDEA – Informfully Dataset with Enhanced Attributes}, author={Heitz, Lucien and Mattis, Nicolas and Inel, Oana and van Atteveldt, Wouter}, booktitle = {Proceedings of the Second Workshop on the Normative Design and Evaluation of Recommender Systems}, year={2024}
+    title={IDEA – Informfully Dataset with Enhanced Attributes}, author={Heitz, Lucien and Mattis, Nicolas and Inel, Oana and van Atteveldt, Wouter}, booktitle={Proceedings of the Second Workshop on the Normative Design and Evaluation of Recommender Systems}, year={2024}
   }
   ```